Carpetbagger: Economic motives

-Carpetbaggers also established banks and retail businesses.
+Carpetbaggers established banks and retail businesses.
 Most were former Union soldiers eager to invest their savings and energy in this promising new frontier, and civilians lured south by press reports of "the fabulous sums of money to be made in the South in raising cotton."
-Foner notes that "joined with the quest for profit, however, was a reforming spirit, a vision of themselves as agents of sectional reconciliation and the South's "economic regeneration."
+Foner notes that "joined with the quest for profit, however, was a reforming spirit, a vision of themselves as agents of sectional reconciliation and the South's economic regeneration."
 Accustomed to viewing Southerners—black and white—as devoid of economic initiative, the "Puritan work ethic", and self-discipline, they believed that only "Northern capital and energy" could bring "the blessings of a free labor system to the region."

 Carpetbaggers tended to be well educated and middle class in origin.
 Some had been lawyers, businessmen, and newspaper editors.
 The majority (including 52 of the 60 who served in Congress during Reconstruction) were veterans of the Union Army.
 Leading "black carpetbaggers" believed that the interests of capital and labor were identical and that the freedmen were entitled to little more than an "honest chance in the race of life."

 Many Northern and Southern Republicans shared a modernizing vision of upgrading the Southern economy and society, one that would replace the inefficient Southern plantation regime with railroads, factories, and more efficient farming.
 They actively promoted public schooling and created numerous colleges and universities.
 The Northerners were especially successful in taking control of Southern railroads, aided by state legislatures.
 In 1870, Northerners controlled 21% of the South's railroads (by mileage); 19% of the directors were from the North.
 By 1890, they controlled 88% of the mileage; 47% of the directors were from the North.